 The Connect screen works with and displays data from only one datalogger at a time.
+(LoggerNet Admin and LoggerNet Remote allow you to launch multiple connect windows.
+Therefore, you can connect to more than one datalogger at a time.)
 The name of the selected datalogger and the datalogger type appear in the title bar at the top of the window.
 For ease of use in large networks of many dataloggers you can list the dataloggers in alphabetical order by selecting the List Alphabetically check box.
 All the station names will be listed alphabetically to make it easier to find a specific station.